IN THIS SECTION:

 At present, the archives of the Cathedral of Seville are located in the facilities that have been refurbished for this purpose in the Archbishop’s Palace of Seville.

-We call Dignities in the cabildos a small group of canons to whom a special place is conferred in the choir and who have the peculiar obligation of supplying the Dean, in the liturgical functions proper.
+In cathedral chapters, the term “Dignities” refers to a small group of canons who are given a special place in the choir and have the specific duty of substituting for the Dean in liturgical functions.

-• Their rights and duties are identical to those of the rest of the canons, and they always precede the other capitulars, according to the Statutes.
+- Their rights and duties are identical to those of the other canons, but they always precede the other chapter members according to the Statutes.

-• It is the Archbishop who confers the various Dignities on the priests he chooses and appoints.
+- The Archbishop is responsible for conferring the various Dignities on the priests he selects and appoints.

-• Their denominations today have a purely honorific function, but in their time they had a special significance and task, sometimes not quite in accordance with their grammatical denomination, since they exercised important powers in the government or in the finances of the diocesan Church.
+- Today, their titles are purely honorific, but historically, they held special significance and responsibilities.
+Sometimes, these roles did not align exactly with their titles, as they exercised important powers in the governance or finances of the diocesan Church.

-Dean: the “dean”, or the one who precedes all the others.
+Dean: The “Dean” or the one who precedes all others.

-It should be noted that the new code includes the figure of the President, who according to our statutes is elected by the Chapter and confirmed by the Archbishop, and who will preside over the Chapter for the duration of his term of office and will assume the dignity of Dean during that time.
+It should be noted that the new code includes the figure of the President, who according to our statutes is elected by the Chapter and confirmed by the Archbishop.
+The President will preside over the Chapter for the duration of his term of office and will assume the dignity of Dean during that time.

-Chantre: was the moderator of the singing in the choir.
+Chantre: The moderator of the singing in the choir.

-Senior Chaplain: Only exists in those cathedrals in Spain where there are royal chapels.
+Senior Chaplain: Exists only in those cathedrals in Spain where there are royal chapels.

 Current composition of the Cathedral Chapter: